One thing chronic illness guarantees is uncertainty.

 Just Do It

 I know many people with chronic disease feel their friends and family don’t understand and you don’t feel confident opening up to them.
 You may feel you’re a burden or they are all tired of your illness.
-These are messages fear likes to give us.
+In some cases it might be true, but more often or not, these are messages fear likes to give us.

 Sometimes we just have to decide to trust our friends and family.
 We might be pleasantly surprised at the response if we decide to kick fear aside and reach out anyway.

 There are other ways to share our fears and allow hope in.
-It’s why I founded my closed Facebook support forum Medical Musings with Friends.
+It’s why I founded my Facebook support forum Medical Musings with Friends.
 It’s always a safe place to connect with others living with chronic and complex diseases, who truly understand the daily challenges.
-A warm welcome awaits anyone living with or caring for someone with chronic disease.
+A warm welcome awaits anyone living with, or caring for someone, with chronic disease.

 Sometimes we just have to do it.
 Send the text you really want to send asking for help.
-Make the phone call to a friend or family member letting them know you have another health challenge and need to talk about it.
+Make the phone call to a friend or family member letting them know you have another health challenge and need to talk about it with them.